Tag

 There’s no shortage of PC builders that use components you can buy and put together yourself, but Origin still manages to stand out.
 You can buy and build an exact replica of the Origin Neuron, but Origin’s careful attention to detail, deep customization options, and excellent support make an argument not to.

 Corsair owns Origin, so the Neuron comes fitted with Corsair components across the board.
-That’s a good thing in this case, as Corsair makes some of the best PC fans, power supplies, and RAM modules you can buy.
-All of these first-party components give the Neuron a cohesive feel, free of software conflicts that could mess up your RGB .
+That’s a good thing in this case, as Corsair makes some of the , power supplies, and RAM modules you can buy.
+All of these first-party components give the Neuron a cohesive feel, free of software conflicts that could mess up your RGB lighting.

 The Neuron is more expensive than a mainstream PC like the Omen 45L.
 That extra money buys you better build quality, more flexibility, and some modern furnishings.
 Out of all of the custom PC builds you can buy, the Origin Neuron is our favorite.